 In addition to the University's standard entry requirements, you should have:

-If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Sports Science Extended Degree or Sports Therapy Extended Degree.
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Sport and Exercise Science (including foundation year) BSc (Hons) degree.

 To study a degree at London Met, you must be able to demonstrate proficiency in the English language.
 If you require a Tier 4 student visa you may need to provide the results of a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.